haomateach/info1112/W7/Review_Session.md

 When a member variable is declared with the key word static , there will be only one copy of the member variable in memory, regardless of the number of instances of the class that might exist.
 A single copy of a class’s static member variable is shared by all instances of the class.
 </details>

 Q18.
 Static member variables are declared inside the class declaration.
-Where are static member variables defined?
+Where are static member variables defined/initialized?

 <details>

 <summary> Click me to show the answer below!</summary>

-Outside of the class definition.
+You must explicitly define/initialize the static member outside of the class, in the global scope.
 For example,

 ``` cpp
  // Tree class